Jerry Stolhand: Early life

 Stolhand was raised in Ponca City, Oklahoma.
 His father, Charlie, was one of state's top amateurs, winning the 1951 Oklahoma State Amateur.
 His brother, Charley, Jr., also had much success as amateur golfer.
 In addition, Stolhand's uncle, Harold, was also a champion golfer.
 Due to the family's success at golf, The Ponca City News referred to the Stolhands as "Ponca City's ruling family of the links."

-Stolhand first received media attention in August of 1946 at the Ponca City Golf Tournament.
+Stolhand first received media attention in August 1946 at the Ponca City Golf Tournament.
 In the first round of the "Championship Flight" he lost to Leroy Wilks 10 & 8.
 Three years later, at the age of 13, he qualified for the Oklahoma State Junior Championship.
 He made it to the class C finals.
 There he lost a "tough" finals match to Mervin Buchanan, 1 up.
 Two months later, in August 1949, Stolhand earned entry into the Oklahoma Invitational Sub-Junior Golf Tournament.
 He shot a 79 to finish in fourth place, three back.
 The only players to defeat him were champion Johnny Johnson, runner-up Orville Moody, and his brother Charley.
 The following year, in June 1950, Stolhand qualified for the Oklahoma State Junior Championship again.
 In the first round, Stolhand recorded the first hole-in-one in tournament history but still lost his match and was eliminated.
 Later in the month he qualified for the Oklahoma Amateur.

 In the early 1950s, Stolhand won a number of local amateur tournaments.
 In July 1950, he played a one-round Jaycees tournament at Lakeside.
 Playing among 66 contestants, Stolhand "breezed" through the tournament, shooting a 74 to win by one.
 In June 1951, Stolhand played the Oklahoma State Junior Championship once more.
 He won the tournament for the first time.
 Later in the summer, Stolhand won the inaugural Lakeside Invitational Golf Tournament.
 Later in the year Stolhand played in the Ponca City Municipal Golf Tournament.
 He made it to the finals where he was set to face Bud Creveling.
 Stolhand defeated Creveling, 3 & 1.

 In the spring of 1952, Stolhand started receiving attention for his play on the Ponca City High School's golf team.
 In late March, he was medalist in a match against Stillwater High School.
 A few days later, he shot a "sterling" even-par 70 to lead his team to a victory over Enid High School.
 Partly due to these good performances, he earned the "No. 1 position" for his team.